-By using a proper algorithm for multiplexing Transfer Frames of different Virtual Channels, the QoS requirements of Service Data Units can be met to some extent.
-However, CCSDS does not recommends any standard algorithm for multiplexing Virtual Channels.
-It is the responsibility of the project to devise a multiplexing algorithm that satisfies their QoS requirements.
+By using a proper algorithm for multiplexing Transfer Frames of different Virtual Channels, the QoS requirements of SDUs can be met to some extent.
+If the SLE Forward Space Packet Protocol Service (reference [19]) is used on the ground to forward Space Packets to be transmitted to a spacecraft using the TC-SDLP, the algorithm specified in reference [19] must be used for multiplexing Virtual Channels.
+Otherwise, CCSDS does not recommend any standard algorithm for multiplexing Virtual Channels, and it is the responsibility of the project to ensure that the multiplexing algorithm used for that project actually satisfies the QoS requirements.